Section 21 – Continuation of existing constitutional provisions

 Analysis

 There is a difference between the expression “that exists or is continued by virtue of any other provision of the Constitution of Canada” in section 21 and the expression “by or under the Constitution of Canada” in section 29 of the Canadian Charter of Rights and Freedoms which states that “Nothing in this Charter abrogates or derogates from any rights or privileges guaranteed by or under the Constitution of Canada in respect of denominational, separate or dissentient schools”.
-The words as used in section 29 were intended to cover not only constitutional guarantees of rights and privileges in respect of denominational, separate or dissentient schools, but also those provided by a law enacted pursuant to constitution authority.
-(Re: An Act to Amend the Education Act at p.572)
+The words as used in section 29 were intended to cover not only constitutional guarantees of rights and privileges in respect of denominational, separate or dissentient schools, but also those provided by a law enacted pursuant to constitution authority (Re: An Act to Amend the Education Act at page 572).

 Table of Cases